 It's now two thirds of the way through the year and I am still at 8 purchases, putting me two ahead assuming I space my acquisitions evenly... of course that isn't how these things tend to work out!
 As stated at the start of the year, the real trial is going to be Black Friday / Cyber Monday... just like last year:

 Of course I set out in the rules, the ability to increase my purchases if I could play a lot of the unplayed games I already own.ragados wrote:I can buy more than 15 by playing a lot of the games on this list.
 How does this work?
 Well: Going into 2015 I have 43 unplayed games, 23 excluding LotR.
 This is 8 more than the 15.
-As such, if I get my unplayed list (excluding LotR) below this number then I can buy that many additional games whilst I am still in the green.Quote:To demonstrate this:
+As such, if I get my unplayed list (excluding LotR) below this number then I can buy that many additional games whilst I am still in the green.The intension of all of this of course was not to limit spending but rather to ensure that I was playing the games I owned.
+The idea of expanding my purchases with substantive play was to be a further reward for being good about playing the games I already own.Quote:To demonstrate this:

 If I have bought 15 games, and played 14 of them as well as 20 of the unplayed games from the start of the year: